cncf/memorials/carolyn-van-slyck.md

 I wish that your spirit lives on through the warmth, love, and compassion you sowed in the Women Who Go community.
 Though I cannot hug you one last time, we can honor your memory by carrying on your work and embodying the values you held dear!

 Rest in peace and infinite love, Carolyn.
 I will miss you dearly, but your impact will never be forgotten!

+## Jaana Dogan

+Carolyn and my paths crossed many times in Go and CNCF projects.
+She was an outstanding engineer and really cared about what she built and the people she built with.
+She had a deep impact on many people in her communities.
+She was truly a positive element in everything she touched.
+It's hard to process that she is gone so soon.
+Rest in peace, Carolyn.